 By creating an online directory on real estate matters you will attract more traffic to your website and gain loyal followers.

 Don’t turn your website into a simple listings’ portal.
 Give it a unique feel and fill it with valuable content.
-Use your expertise to talk about the neighbourhoods your listings are in, market statistics, community events, interior design and tips for new homebuyers.
+Use your expertise to talk about the neighbourhoods your listings are in, market statistics, community events, interior design tips for new homebuyers, etc.

 Why not create a real estate wiki page, with industry terms and explanations?
-Educate your webpage visitors on selling and buying processes and vendors.
+Educate your webpage visitors on selling and buying processes.

 Check out other real estate websites to see what content they are using.
-Test what pages are the most visited and try producing more similar content.
-Make sure that whatever message you are trying to convey to the audience is direct, powerful and straight to the point.
+Test what pages are the most visited and try producing similar content.
+Make sure that whatever message you are trying to convey to your audience is relevant.

 Customer testimonials have the highest effectiveness rating for content marketing at 89%.
 (Socialfresh)